kellycosgrove/CourseProject/README.md

 ## Configuring your environment

+You should have conda set up on your computer.
+If you are unsure how to do so, you can [follow these instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).

 This repo has a YAML file that you can use to instantiate a virtual environment for this project, called env.yml.
 In the terminal, navigate to the CourseProject directory.
 Then, run the following command:

 `conda env create -f env.yml`